-(30 Bcm)) and the Rengan gas field (estimated recoverable 1.24 Tcf (35 Bcm)) in southern Tajikistan.3 According to GazProm, Tajikistan's total oil and gas deposits are 106 Tcf (3 Tcm) of natural gas.4 Tethys believes it is one of the first western companies to progress an oil and gas exploration and production project in the country.
+There is currently little foreign investment in the Tajik oil and gas sector.
+However, the present political stability together with the Production Sharing Law may open up the market.
+In early 2007, the Russian gas company GazProm was granted a licence to explore and develop the Sargazon gas prospect (estimated recoverable resource from GazProm press releases of 1.06 Tcf (30 Bcm)) and the Sarikamysh gas prospect (estimated recoverable resource 1.24 Tcf (60 Bcm)) in southern Tajikistan.3 According to GazProm, Tajikistan's total oil and gas deposits are 106 Tcf (3 Tcm) of natural gas.4

+Tethys believes it is one of the first western companies to progress an oil and gas exploration and production project in the country.

 Current oil production in Tajikistan is small and the infrastructure is under-developed.
-In the north, there is access to the refineries in the Fergana valley which are reported to have a capacity of some 170,000 bopd.
-Rail routes exist from the Kulob area through both Dushanbe and Qurghonteppa into the Uzbek rail network and extend into the overall Central Asian rail complex.
-Oil discovered in the Kulob area would likely be transported initially by rail to nearby regional refineries or potentially local refineries.
+In the north, there is access to the refineries in the Fergana valley, which are reported to have a capacity of some 170,000 bopd.
+In the south, rail routes exist from the Kulob area through both Dushanbe and Kurgan-Teppa into the Uzbek rail network and extend into the overall Central Asian rail complex.
+Oil discovered in the Kulob area would likely be transported initially by rail to nearby regional refineries or small local refineries.
+An active market does however exist for crude oil in Tajikistan with current prices being in the range of USD60 - 68 per barrel.

 With regard to natural gas, the infrastructure is somewhat better developed.
 Tajikistan is connected to the Central Asian gas grid and currently receives the majority of its gas through this grid.
-Prior to independence, Tajikistan consumed approximately 5.66 MMcmpd of gas.
+Prior to independence, Tajikistan consumed approximately 5.66 MMcmpd (2.1 Bcmpy) of gas.
 However, with the economic decline which occurred during and after a civil war that followed the break-up of the Soviet Union, the current consumption is presently much lower at approximately 3.29 MMcmpd.5 Industry is the major user and, with access to domestically produced gas, the Company expects consumption to increase.
 Major users include the Talco aluminum plant, the Azot fertilizer plant and the Tojikcement cement production factory.
-Most natural gas is imported from Uzbekistan which is reported to currently charge a price of \$240 per Mcm.6 In the event of a large gas discovery, possible export options would include export through the Central Asian system into Uzbekistan and continuing either through one of the major trans-regional pipeline systems such as Bukhara-Urals or Asia Centre and into the Russian-European export system.
+Most natural gas is imported from Uzbekistan which is reported to currently charge a price of approximately USD380 per Mcm6 (UD\$10.80 per Mcf)7.
+In the event of a large gas discovery, possible export options would include export through the Central Asian system into Uzbekistan and continuing either through one of the major trans-regional pipeline systems such as Bukhara-Urals or Asia Centre and into the Russian-European export system.
 Alternatively, gas could be routed through the Tashkent-Bishkek-Almaty system, or the Petrochina pipeline system from Turkmenistan into Kazakhstan and potentially onwards into the Chinese market.
-An additional alternative route for exporting a substantial amount of gas may be the planned "Nabucco" system across the Caspian Sea into Europe or the Trans-Afghan ("TAPI") pipeline which, if completed, will take Central Asian gas to Pakistan and India.7
+An additional alternative route for exporting a substantial amount of gas may be via the Trans-Afghan ("TAPI") pipeline which, if completed, will take Central Asian gas to Pakistan and India.8 The Company is currently in discussions with the intention of creating a regional gas trunkline system, (the "Nowruz Project") to connect the Tajik gas infrastructure to the gas fields in Northern Afghanistan and ultimately to the TAPI system able to transport large quantities of natural gas to the Indian Sub-Continent.